tystar86/python_exercises/Tasks/data_structures.md

 ```

 #30.
->Write a Python program to create a LIFO queue.
+>Write a function to create a LIFO queue.

 **Expected Output:**
 ```